-Review of Plow San Francisco
+A Review of Plow Restaurant in San Francisco

-My first breakfast stop was Plow (1299 18th St, San Francisco, CA 94107).
-The place came recommended by a good friend, who also is a foodie, like yours truly.
+I visited San Francisco as part of what turned out to be a food-based mega-adventure.
+My first breakfast stop was Plow, a restaurant located at 1299 18th St, San Francisco, CA 94107.
+The place came recommended by a good friend who is also a foodie like yours truly.
 Not being a local, I really did not know what to expect.
-I woke up hungry and walked from my hotel room to the restaurant (around 40 minutes), which made me even hungrier.
-Got to the restaurant and got a little taken back by the line outside.
+I woke up hungry and walked from my hotel room to the restaurant (this took around 40 minutes), which made me even hungrier.
+When I got to the restaurant, I was a little taken back by the line outside.

-Once I was seated, I was recommended the “The Plow” (two eggs with choice of housemade pork sausage patties, Nueske's bacon, or chicken apple sausage, two lemon ricotta pancakes, and plow potatoes).
+Once I was seated, I was recommended the “The Plow” (two eggs with choice of housemade pork sausage patties, Nueske's bacon, or chicken apple sausage; two lemon ricotta pancakes; and plow potatoes).
 It included a bit of everything they offered.

 The homemade sausages were to absolutely die for.
-They were very well seasoned with fennel seeds and a touch of thyme and nutmeg.
+They were very well-seasoned with fennel seeds and a touch of thyme and nutmeg.